 were partially re-established after the captivity is true: I do not remember having denied it.
 I remember having presented the Reformation as having a certain analogy with this event in a little paper which I published in 1827.
 I have remarked elsewhere that there are many things which could not be re-established.
-The author of the &#8220;Dernier Mot &#8220;says that the ceremonies were re-established according to the ordinances in spite of the absence of the ark.
+The author of the "Dernier Mot" says that the ceremonies were re-established according to the ordinances in spite of the absence of the ark.
 I do not think that he will convince a reader who knows what the blood on the mercy-seat was.

 Finally, that the Mosaic economy was re-established, is what I do not accept, because it was not fully and definitively set aside before the coming and rejection of the Lord.
 The kingdom had been overthrown; worship had been interrupted, and never was completely re-established; but still there was a formal promise that at the end of seventy years there should be a return from captivity, their oppressors being judged.
-The author sends us back to pages 18, 19 of my &#8220;Observations.&#8221; Now in these two pages I find quite the contrary to what they affirm, in saying that I cannot deny the re-estabUshment of the Mosaic economy.
-For this is what is said in them, in detailing what was wanting in the second temple: &#8220;Well, could men re-establish what depended on the power, the authority, and the grace of God? *No, they could not*.&#8221; I said, &#8220;The ordinances were not abolished,&#8221; which is quite true; they were not so until the death of the Lord, and as a judicial fact only when Titus took Jerusalem.
+The author sends us back to pages 18, 19 of my "Observations."
+Now in these two pages I find quite the contrary to what they affirm, in saying that I cannot deny the re-establishment of the Mosaic economy.
+For this is what is said in them, in detailing what was wanting in the second temple: "Well, could men re-establish what depended on the power, the authority, and the grace of God? *No, they could not*."
+I said, "The ordinances were not abolished," which is quite true; they were not so until the death of the Lord, and as a judicial fact only when Titus took Jerusalem.

-They dwell on my having &#8220;acknowledged that the economy of the New Testament is not abolished, and that its institutions still exist.&#8221;
+They dwell on my having "acknowledged that the economy of the New Testament is not abolished, and that its institutions still exist."

-As to the first part (that is to say, the economy of the New Testament is not abolished), I have not given to it that name (page 15 of my pamphlet to which they refer us|).
+As to the first part (that is to say, the economy of the New Testament is not abolished), I have not given to it that name (page 15 of my pamphlet to which they refer us¦).
 One may nevertheless say, with all safety, that it is not; but I fear that it was not this controversy which convinced me of it.
 We all form a part of it: at least, so I have always supposed.
 That its institutions still exist is a question which I have not touched upon in this page of my pamphlet.
 I have looked through the whole tract, and find nothing which has any reference to it, except that which implies just the contrary.
 I have treated of

-| Observations on a Tract, entitled &#8220;Plymouthism in View of the Word of God,&#8221; see page 271 of this volume.
+¦ Observations on a Tract, entitled "Plymouthism in View of the Word of God," see page 271 of this volume.

 {299}